Andrew Aytoun: Career

 He was Chamberlain of the royal estates in Stirlingshire and Strathearn.
 He was appointed Baillie of Stirlingshire and Keeper of Stirling Castle in February 1501.
 He was also given a tack of lands at Inveralloun and the West part of Tillicoultry.

 From 1497 to 1508 he was master of building work at Stirling Castle, receiving £1,180 Scots in March 1505, and £445 in August 1506 with another £60 for hauling timber in October.
 The "King's Old Building" at Stirling Castle was completed by Walter Merlioun.
 The fore-work or gateway was also built at this time, by master masons John Lockhart and John Yorkstone, who managed their own budgets.
 Lockhart was a valued servant of James IV and had a royal pension of £20 in 1508.

 On 28 July 1497, at "Corriwale Hawch" he delivered a sum of money to Robert Ker, Master of Artillery, who had refurbished the great cannon Mons Meg and was hauling it to Norham Castle.
 Aytoun may have caught up with Ker and the cannon near "Currie Wood" south of Edinburgh, at Borthwick Castle.

-In September 1502 he was paid for the expenses of a royal household in Stirling which included the children of the king and Janet Kennedy, their nurses and female servants, the court embroiderers, Besse Hag, and Thomas Fleming.
-The king had gone on a pilgrimage to Whithorn without these women.
-Aytoun also paid for the attendance of a physician, Doctor Ogilvy, and for washing the clothes or swaddling of the youngest children, and the women who rocked their cradles.
-They stayed again in September 1503, and Margaret Tudor came from Linlithgow Palace.
+In January 1503 he was paid for the expenses of a royal household in Stirling which included the children of the king and Janet Kennedy, their nurses and female servants.
+The king had gone on a pilgrimage to Whithorn without these women and children, who were described as the "barnes, nurises and wemen" and were accompanied by the court embroiderers, with Besse Hag and Thomas Fleming.
+Aytoun also paid for the attendance of a physician, Doctor Ogilvy, and for washing the clothes or swaddling of the youngest children, and the women who rocked their cradles, and the expenses of "the Lady" when Janet Kennedy was in Stirling.
+When the youngest child died, he paid the nurse her fee and gave her livery clothes.

+A similar household group stayed at Stirling again in September 1503, and Margaret Tudor came from Linlithgow Palace.
 Aytoun obtained a dairy cow, fed the swans, stocked the fish-ponds with trout and pike, and supplied rushes for the floors of the bedchambers.
 On 20 October 1503 Aytoun helped Margaret Tudor move from Stirling back to Linlithgow.
+Aytoun paid the expenses of a group of 5 embroiderers including a Fleming, Jacob Stubik, from October 1503 to February 1504.

 In July 1505 James IV gave him two shillings for the care of a sick man at the castle.

 In May 1506 he went to Dunblane to buy cart horses, and in June bought taffeta cloth for the king's hat from a Stirling merchant.
 In August 1506 he paid the king's painter and sent "Irish" prisoners, followers of the Lord of the Isles, from Stirling to Edinburgh.